-On August 14, 2018, the Honorable Patricia D. Barksdale, United States Magistrate Judge, entered the Report recommending that the Court deny the Motion for Bail.
-In doing so, Judge Barksdale recommended that the Court find that Artica-Romero was not likely to succeed on the merits of either of the claims in her § 2255 Motion.
-Report at 3-8.
-First, Judge Barksdale concluded that even assuming trial counsel failed to advise Artica-Romero that pleading guilty would subject her to automatic deportation, she was unlikely to show that she suffered prejudice.
+On August 14, 2018, Judge Barksdale extended Artica-Romero's self-report date until August 17, 2018, at 2:00 p.m. so she could attend the doctor's appointment.
+(Civ.
+Doc.
+13).3 Later that same day, Judge Barksdale entered the Report recommending that the Court deny the Motion for Bail.
+In the Report, Judge Barksdale recommends that the Court find that Artica-Romero is not likely to succeed on the merits of either of the claims in her § 2255 Motion.
+First, Judge Barksdale concludes that even assuming trial counsel failed to advise Artica-Romero that pleading guilty would subject her to automatic deportation, she is unlikely to be able to show that she suffered prejudice.
 Report at 5-7.
-In support of this conclusion, Judge Barksdale observed that Artica-Romero received numerous warnings in Court that a conviction would likely result in her deportation, including at her initial appearance, at her detention hearing, and during the plea colloquy.
-Judge Barksdale further observed that in her Plea Agreement, Artica-Romero specifically stated that she agreed to plead guilty even if the consequence of doing so was automatic removal.
-In light of the fact that Artica-Romero pled guilty despite these warnings and statements, Judge Barksdale recommended that the Court find there was not a reasonable probability that Artica-Romero would have gone to trial had counsel advised her that a conviction would subject her to mandatory removal.
-With respect to Artica-Romero's second claim regarding the Guidelines calculation, Judge Barksdale observed that it was reasonable for counsel not to object to the use of the gain amount of \$812,149, as opposed to the loss amount, in determining Artica-Romero's total offense level.
+In support of this conclusion, Judge Barksdale observes that Artica-Romero received numerous warnings in Court that a conviction would likely result in her deportation, including at her initial appearance, at her detention hearing, and during the plea colloquy.
+Judge Barksdale further observes that in her Plea Agreement, Artica-Romero specifically stated that she agreed to plead guilty even if the consequence of doing so was automatic removal.
+In light of the fact that Artica-Romero pled guilty despite these warnings and statements, Judge Barksdale recommends that the Court find Artica-Romero has not shown that she is likely to establish a reasonable probability that she would have gone to trial had counsel advised her that a conviction would subject her to mandatory removal.
+With respect to Artica-Romero's second claim regarding the Guidelines calculation, Judge Barksdale observes that it was reasonable for counsel not to object to the use of the gain amount of \$812,149, as opposed to the loss amount, in determining Artica-Romero's total offense level.
 Id. at 7-8.
-That was so because under U.S.S.G. § 2B1.1, the loss amount could have been determined by calculating the difference between the insurance premiums actually paid and the insurance premiums that should have been paid, which would have yielded a loss amount in excess of \$1.5 million.
+That is so because under U.S.S.G. § 2B1.1, the loss amount could have been determined by calculating the difference between the insurance premiums actually paid and the insurance premiums that should have been paid, which would have yielded an intended loss amount in excess of \$1.5 million.
 See id. at 8 (discussing United States v.
 Simpson, 538 F.3d 459 (6th Cir.
 2008)).
-Because counsel was faced with the possibility that the \$1.5 million loss could have been used to determine her offense level, Judge Barksdale concluded that Artica-Romero had not shown a reasonable likelihood of success on her claim that counsel was objectively unreasonable in opting to accept the lesser amount of \$812,149.
+Because counsel was faced with the possibility that the intended loss could have been used to determine her offense level, Judge Barksdale concludes that Artica-Romero has not shown a likelihood of success on her claim that counsel was objectively unreasonable in opting to accept the lesser amount of \$812,149.
 Id.
-As such, Judge Barksdale recommended that the Court find that Artica-Romero failed to show a reasonable likelihood of establishing deficient performance in support of the second claim in her § 2255 Motion.
-For these reasons, Judge Barksdale recommended that the Court deny the Motion for Bail.
+As such, Judge Barksdale recommends that the Court find that Artica-Romero failed to show a substantial likelihood of establishing deficient performance in support of the second claim in her § 2255 Motion.
+For these reasons, but without considering whether Artica-Romero showed extraordinary circumstances necessitating the grant of bail to preserve the effectiveness of habeas relief, Judge Barksdale recommends that the Court deny the Motion for Bail.